GateNLP/minio-sts-k8s/README.md

 > Note that the label goes on the _pod_; for a _deployment_ or _statefulset_ the label needs to be under `spec.template.metadata.labels`, not in the top level `metadata.labels`

-Normally, if a pod is labelled `sts.gate.ac.uk/use: "true"` then _all_ containers and `initContainers` in the pod will have the token mounted at `/var/run/secrets/sts.gate.ac.uk/serviceaccount/token` and the above environment variables set.
+Normally, if a pod is labelled appropriately then _all_ containers and `initContainers` in the pod will have the token mounted at `/var/run/secrets/sts.gate.ac.uk/serviceaccount/token` and the above environment variables set.
 Additional pod _annotations_ can be used to customise this behaviour:

 - `sts.gate.ac.uk/only-containers` - a comma-separated list of _container_ names.
 If set, _only_ the containers/initContainers with these names will have the token and environment variables injected.
 - `sts.gate.ac.uk/except-containers` - a comma-separated list of container names.
 This is the inverse of `only-containers` - if set, the token and environment will be injected into all containers & initContainers _except_ the ones with these names.